michaelzhou999/logging-profiling/README.md

 Purpose
 -------

-The purpose of creating this project was to test and compare performance characteristics (mainly speed) of frequently used Java logging frameworks, which for the time being include,
+The purpose of creating this project was to micro-benchmark and compare performance characteristics (mainly speed) of frequently used Java logging frameworks, which for the time being include,
 - **Log4j version 1**